npx create-stackbit-app@latest

 process running on your local machine.
 It will only work correctly when opened on your machine.

-Content editors and other collaborators should keep working with the regular project accessible from the dashboard, as usual.
+Content editors and other Developers should keep working with the regular project accessible from the dashboard, as usual.

-Regular Netlify Create projects always reflect the code in the project's preview branch.
+Regular Visual Editor projects always reflect the code in the project's preview branch.
 When you push code to that branch by whatever means, the webapp will update automatically and changes will be visible to anyone currently working on the project.
 So make sure to test beforehand.

-If you have multiple projects in Netlify Create, you can use local development to work with any of them.
+If you have multiple projects in Visual Editor, you can use local development to work with any of them.
 To switch between code repositories, stop the stackbit dev

 process and re-run it from the relevant directory.
 Note: the shown URL does not change per repository.